hacksparrow/remote.js/README.md

 3. Frequency bleeding and interference is rampant.
 This can be avoided by keeping a significant gap between the bit-frequencies.
 Because of problem no. 2, using higher frequencies is almost impossible.
 4. Surprisingly, interference from a normal work / home background environment is very rare.
 5. The bitrate has to be very low.
 If you try to increase it, you lose accuracy in frequency detection.
-6. I used ASCII 'chracters' for higher bandwidth.
-Using binary 'symbols' binary files can be transferred more reliably, but the bandwidth would be way lower.
+6. I used ASCII 'symbols' for higher bandwidth.
+Using binary 'symbols' binary files can be transferred more reliably, but the bandwidth would be waaay lower.

 ## License (MIT)